arapulido/katacoda-scenarios/progressive/step10.md

 `kubectl apply -f manifest-files/istio/ecommerce-istio -n ns3`{{execute}}

-Let's check the pods that are now running in that namespace: `kubectl get pods -n ns3`{{execute}} You should get an output similar to this one (If not all containers are Ready yet, you can execute the previous command several times, until you get all pods up and running):
+Let's check the pods that are now running in that namespace: `kubectl get pods -n ns3`{{execute}} You should get an output similar to this one (If not all containers are Ready yet, you can execute this command several times, until you get all pods up and running):

 ```
 NAME                              READY   STATUS    RESTARTS   AGE